superk589/PrincessGuide/Localizations/README.md

 # Localizations #
-This shells are from [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake)
+These scripts are from [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake)

 This folder is intended as export location for Xcode's *"Export for Localizations…"* feature.